All Episodes

 And notice there's no attempt at diplomacy here.

-There's no attempt to get these two different species of owl together and see if they can coexist uh as as as name.
+There's no attempt to get these two different species of owl together and see if they can coexist as neighbors.

 Well, some are doing it.

-I mean, that that hints the strangled hoot, the noise made by the uh the sparred owl, the product of the barred owl raping, the spotted owl.
+I mean, hence the strangled hoot, the noise made by the sparred owl, the product of the barred owl raping the spotted owl.

-Now you might be saying, well, so why what's the big deal in protecting the spotted owl?
+Now, you might be saying, well, so what's the big deal in protecting the spotted owl?

-The big is shutting down the timber business or making it tough uh tough for them.
+It's shutting down the timber business or making it tough for them.

-Environmental scientists say that evolutionary uh argument hardly applies here.
+Environmental scientists say that evolutionary argument hardly applies here.

-Human interference, decades of clear cuts, and other widespread logging first cause the spotted owl's decline.
+Human interference, decades of clear cuts, and other widespread logging first caused the spotted owl's decline.

-The barred owls native to the East Coast have begun arriving uh the Great Northwest in significant numbers about 20 years ago, simply more adapted to the human altered environment.
+The barred owls, native to the East Coast, have begun arriving the Great Northwest in significant numbers about 20 years ago, simply more adapted to the human-altered environment.

 They're seeking a different climate, want a different lifestyle, cheaper property values out there.

-Go out, you know, get these little babes, the spotted owls out there, but they're kicking butt.
+Go out, you know, get these little babes, the spotted owls out there.

 Back in a sec.

-It's a big strike going on in uh South Africa public sector unions.
+It's a big strike going on in South Africa public sector unions.

-And these uh South African workers who were striking over pay and benefits have a new complaint, and that's because of so hard to be on strike that they no longer have the energy for sex.
+And these South African workers who are striking over pay and benefits have a new complaint, and that's because of so hard to be on strike that they no longer have the energy for sex.

-Uh Monroe McCalopy, a regional chairman of the powerful Kosatu federations of trade unions complained that work conditions are so tough that workers can't perform in the bedroom.
+Monroe McCallopey, a regional chairman of the powerful COSATU Federations of Trade Unions, complained that work conditions are so tough that workers can't perform in the bedroom.

-The harshness that we have in all our workplaces so severe to such a point that when you get home at night it becomes a problem expanding our families, he said.
+The harshness that we have in all our workplaces is so severe to such a point that when you get home at night, it becomes a problem expanding our families, he said.

-Public sector workers are negotiating with a government.
+Public sector workers are negotiating with the government.

 Why haven't our unions thought of this?

-This is something that would be interesting to see the ACLU or the AFL CIO tribe.
+This is something that would be interesting to see the ACLU or the AFLC.

 Welcome to the EIB network, sir.